annibal/nibol-service/README.md

 # nibol-service
-Monolithic Service to fuel any Proof Of Concept that I wish to create
+Monolithic Service to fuel any Proof Of Concept that I wish to create.

+## subtitle

+TODO: write readme